ConOLeary/Predicting_Bike_Distribution/README.md

 # Predicting_bike_distribution

+25 / 07 / 2021

+* 5, 15, and 45 minutes seem to be more appropriate time spans to look at previous bike station fullness changes in
+* I want to change OPEN_HOURS to 18 but the data processing system ain't ready yet

 24 / 07 / 2021

 * For purposes of MLPreg approach, DataDay information is now as sparse arrays.
 This is causing graphs to look funny though